Medicare Advantage vs Medicare Supplement (Medigap)

 What is Medicare Advantage?

 Medicare Advantage plans usually have lower premiums than Medicare Supplement plans.
 Some plans also offer extra benefits or incentives, such as dental, vision, hearing, or fitness programs.
-With a Medicare Advantage plan, you will be required to keep you Part B and pay the Medicare Part B premium.
+With a Medicare Advantage plan, you must keep your Part B and pay the Medicare Part B premium.

 Agent tip: